codeBelt/generate-template-files/README.md

 [![NPM version][npm-img]][npm-url] [![Downloads][downloads-img]][npm-url]

-A simple generator that is independent from any language.
+A simple generator that is independent of any language.
 Create custom boilerplate, scaffolding, skeleton, and templating code files that you need to create over and over again.
 All you need is [NodeJS](https://nodejs.org) installed to get started.

 > Find this useful?
 Give it a :star: